pmfarley/sas-viya-openshift-blog/sas-viya-openshift-blog-part2.md

 For additional details about SCCs, please see the following:

-- For a full list and description of the required SCCs, see [Security Context Constraints and Service Accounts](https://documentation.sas.com/doc/en/itopscdc/v_039/dplyml0phy0dkr/p1h8it1wdu2iaxn1bkd8anfcuxny.htm#p09z7ivwp61280n1jezh6i6qmoml) in *SAS Viya Platform: Deployment Guide*.
+- For a full list and description of the required SCCs, see [_Security Context Constraints and Service Accounts_](https://documentation.sas.com/doc/en/itopscdc/v_039/dplyml0phy0dkr/p1h8it1wdu2iaxn1bkd8anfcuxny.htm#p09z7ivwp61280n1jezh6i6qmoml) in *SAS Viya Platform: Deployment Guide*.
-- For SCC types, see [SCCs and Pod Service Accounts](https://documentation.sas.com/doc/en/itopscdc/v_039/itopssr/n0bqwd5t5y2va7n1u9xb57lfa9wx.htm#p1qz3rq1f758xkn1pctnlw7c3kn6) in *System Requirements for the SAS Viya Platform*.
+- For SCC types, see [_SCCs and Pod Service Accounts_](https://documentation.sas.com/doc/en/itopscdc/v_039/itopssr/n0bqwd5t5y2va7n1u9xb57lfa9wx.htm#p1qz3rq1f758xkn1pctnlw7c3kn6) in *System Requirements for the SAS Viya Platform*.
 - For more information for each SCC, see the `README.md` file (for Markdown format) below the `$deploy/sas-bases/examples` folder or below `$deploy/sas-bases/docs` (for HTML format).
-- For more information about applying SCCs with OpenShift, see the Red Hat blog titled “[Managing SCCs in OpenShift](https://cloud.redhat.com/blog/managing-sccs-in-openshift)”.
+- For more information about applying SCCs with OpenShift, see the Red Hat blog [_Managing SCCs in OpenShift_](https://cloud.redhat.com/blog/managing-sccs-in-openshift).

 The following table gives an overview of all cases where a custom SCC (or an SCC other than restricted) is used: